JazzyCoding96/JazzyCoding96/README.md

 - 👋 Hi, I’m Jaswinder Bhogal
 - 👀 I’m specifically interested in back-end development but have experience in building full-stack web applications with JavaScript (Node.js, React, Express.js, etc)
-- 🌱 I’m currently learning C# and .NET with Microsoft.
 - 💞️ I’m looking to collaborate on full-stack apps
 - 📫 How to reach me www.linkedin.com/in/jaswinderbhogal
 - 😄 Pronouns: He/Him